AtentumZero/IP-Travellers-Toolkit/README.md

 This Toolkit is designed for use in performing risk assessments, Internet vulnerability research and red-team penetration testing excercises.

+For more information on scanning the Internet, [watch this Defcon talk](https://www.youtube.com/watch?v=UOWexFaRylM).

 ## Wiki:

 * [Modules](https://github.com/apacketofsweets/IP-Travellers-Toolkit/wiki/Modules)